 On November 8, 2022, Alachua County voters approved “Wild Spaces & Public Places (WSPP),” a one-half percent sales tax to be collected in the county from January 1, 2023 to December 31, 2032.
 The tax revenue will be used to acquire and improve lands for conservation, wildlife habitat, water quality, and recreation, and to operate and maintain parks and recreational facilities.
 An inter-local agreement between Alachua County and the City of Gainesville establishes that 35.45% of the sales tax proceeds be distributed from the County to the City of Gainesville.
 The ballot language calls for citizen oversight and independent audit.
 This is the third round of Wild Spaces & Public Places in Alachua County with previous iterations spanning from 2010-2011 and from 2017-2022.

-The City began receiving revenues in late March of 2017.
-The revenue projection from the Florida Department of Revenue's Office of Tax Research for fiscal year 2022 is $8,705,387 for a total projection of $64,517,015 by 2025.
+The City of Gainesville’s portion of the revenue projection from the Florida Department of Revenue's Office of Tax Research for fiscal year 2023 is $8,705,387 for a total projection of $90,713,870 by 2032.